Smooth manifold structure for extreme channels: Introduction

 We describe the differential structure of the set $\mathcal{E}_{\M,\N,\K}$ consisting of all completely positive trace-preserving (CPTP) maps from $\mathbb{C}^{\M \times \M}$ to $\mathbb{C}^{\N \times \N}$ (which we refer to as $\M$ to $\N$ channels) of fixed Kraus rank $\K$.
 A linear map $\mathcal{E}: \mathbb{C}^{\M \times \M}\mapsto \mathbb{C}^{\N \times \N}$ is called positive if it sends positive semi-definite matrices to positive semi-definite matrices.
 It is called completely positive (CP) if $\mathcal{E}\otimes \cI_{\p}$ is positive for all $\p \in \mathbb{N}$, where $\cI_{\p}:\mathbb{C}^{\p\times\p}\mapsto \mathbb{C}^{\p\times\p}$ denotes the identity channel.
 Choi~\cite{choi} showed that a map $\mathcal{E}$ is completely positive if and only if it admits an expression $\mathcal{E}(X)=\sum_{i=1}^{\K'} A_i X A_i^{\conjTrans}$ (for all $X \in \mathbb{C}^{\M \times \M}$), where the $A_i \in \mathbb{C}^{\N \times \M}$ are called Kraus operators in quantum information theory~\cite{Kraus}.
 The Kraus representation is not unique in general and the minimum number of Kraus operators $\K'$, such that a representation of the form above exists, is called the Kraus rank $\K$ of the map $\mathcal{E}$ (and the corresponding representation is called a `minimal' Kraus representation).
 Note that, by Remark 4 of~\cite{choi}, a Kraus representation is minimal if and only if the Kraus operators $A_1, A_2,\dots ,A_{\K'}$ are linearly independent.
 Finally, a map $\mathcal{E}$ is called trace preserving if $\tr \, \mathcal{E}(X)=\tr \,X$ for all $X \in \mathbb{C}^{\M \times \M}$, which corresponds to the requirement $\sum_{i=1}^{\K} A_i^{\conjTrans}A_i=I$ on the Kraus operators. \\

 CPTP maps are of interest in physics, because they describe the most general evolution a quantum system can undergo.
 Since the set $\mathcal{E}_{\M,\N}$ of all $\M$ to $\N$ quantum channels is convex, one can investigate the decomposition of a quantum channel into a convex combination of extreme channels.
 In particular, such decompositions can help to implement quantum channels in a cheaper way~\cite{Channels, Wang_qubit}.
 However, there are open questions about the structure of the (closure of the) set of extreme channels and finding convex decompositions into such channels.
 In particular, a tight bound on the number of generalized extreme channels, i.e., channels which lie in the closure of the set of all extreme channels, required for such a convex decomposition is not known~\cite{Ruskai}.
 The set of extreme channels has been described by Friedland and Loewy~\cite{Friedland} using the framework of semi-algebraic geometry.
-In contrast to his work, we consider the set of extreme channels in the framework of differential geometry. \\
+In contrast, we consider the set of extreme channels in the framework of differential geometry.
+In other words, this work focuses on assigning a smooth structure to the set of all extreme channels and we refer to~\cite{Friedland} for other interesting properties of this set. \\